0xPhaze/upgrade-scripts/README.md

 Read through [deploy.s.sol](./example/script/deploy.s.sol) before running random scripts from the internet using `--ffi`.

-Run
+In the example project root, run
 ```sh
 UPGRADE_SCRIPTS_DRY_RUN=true forge script deploy --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 -vvvv --ffi
 ```
-in the example project root
-to go through a "dry-run" of the deploy scripts and make sure it runs correctly.
+to go through a "dry-run" of the deploy scripts.
 This connects to your running anvil node using the default account's private key.

 Add `--broadcast` and `--ffi` to the command to actually broadcast the transactions on-chain.